MRSA blood infections

 MRSA is a problem in hospitals because there is an increased risk that it will get into a wound and the blood will become infected.
 Because it is resistant to many antibiotics it is difficult to treat.
 MRSA blood infections – sometimes called MRSA bacteraemias – are rare, but can lead to serious complications.

 What's the standard?

-In April 2013 the Department of Health introduced a ‘zero tolerance’ approach to avoidable MRSA infections, confirming that no preventable MRSA blood infection is acceptable.
+The Department of Health and Social Care has a ‘zero tolerance’ approach to avoidable MRSA infections, confirming that no preventable MRSA blood infection is acceptable.